 Spring Theme Literacy Activities for Preschoolers

 Name Writing in Dirt or Mud – This sounds messy, but it doesn’t have to be!
 Write your preschooler’s name on a sheet of paper.
-Then, go outside and practice writing name writing in dirt, mud, or sand.
+Then, go outside and practice name writing in dirt, mud, or sand.
 You can use a straight stick as a “pencil”.
-And if you’re worried about playing in mud, then just make a little mud in a baking tray.
+And if you’re worried about playing in the mud, then just make a little mud in a baking tray with cocoa powder and water.
+Your preschoolers will love this fun spring activity!

 Spring Flowers Alphabet Matching – Letter identification and matching activities are often a must in preschool literacy.
 Preschoolers work on alphabet skills as they match the upper case letter on the flowerpot to the lower case letter on each flower.
 See this post for a free printable.
 If you don’t have a printer, you can make a simple drawing of the flowers and pots.